edwards158/UdacityDataEngineering/datawarehouse/project3/README.md

 ## Introduction
 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-You are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
+The task is to build a ETL pipeline that extracts data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
 Test the database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.

 ## Project Description
-Using a data warehouses and AWS to build an ETL pipeline for a database hosted on Redshift.
-To complete the project, need to load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.
+Using data warehouses and AWS to build an ETL pipeline for a database hosted on Redshift.
+To complete the project, data was loaded from S3 to staging tables on Redshift and SQL statements executed that created the analytics tables from these staging tables.

 ## Project Steps